jacobatorres/terraform/apartment_finder_airflow/README.md

 To create the infrastructure: git clone this repo, then go to github_repos/terraform/apartment_finder_airflow/examples/basic.
 Then go to github_repos/terraform/apartment_finder_airflow/examples/basic.
 Then run `terraform init; terraform plan -out theplan -var-file="secrets.tfvars"; terraform apply theplan`

 the terraform will ask for your machine's local IP address, you can put that in the secrets.tfvars file.
-Here's what my secrets.tfvars looked like:
+Here's what my secrets.tfvars looked like, please populate as needed.
+For the app_token_password and data_lacity_password, you would need to create an account in the https://data.lacity.org/login.
+Then the password part is for data_lacity_password.
+Once logged in, create an API key. the app_token_part is needed to access their API.

 	```
 	app_token_password   = "<REDACTED>"